clairek09/MIC/Modules/M08-design-implement-network-monitoring/includes/1-introduction.md

 ## Prerequisites

-- You should have experience with networking concepts, such as IP addressing, Domain Name System (DNS) and routing
+- You should have experience with networking concepts, such as IP addressing, Domain Name System (DNS), and routing

 - You should have experience with network connectivity methods, such as VPN or WAN

-- You should be able to navigate the Azure portal

 - You should have experience with the Azure portal and Azure PowerShell